-Human Anatomy for Artists is designed primarily for art students interested in the human figure and its anatomy as it relates to drawing, painting, sculpture, photography, and dance.
-The focus of the course is primarily on the musculoskeletal system.
+Human Dynamics for Visual Artists and Performers is designed primarily for students interested in the human figure and its form and function as it relates to drawing, painting, sculpture, photography, dance, and athletics.
+The focus of the course is primarily on the musculoskeletal system, but includes the study of the human species at levels of organization from the atomic through the biosphere with the study of cell biology, major organ systems, genetics, human development, evolution, and ecology.
 It must be taken concurrently with the laboratory, BIOL 2155.
-Corequisites: BIOL 2155